shutter-network/rolling-shutter/README.md

 ## Further Reading

-For a high level introduction, check out the [announcement blog post](https://blog.shutter.network/announcing-rolling-shutter/).
+For a high-level introduction, check out the [announcement blog post](https://blog.shutter.network/announcing-rolling-shutter/).
 Also, have a look at the
 [Rolling Shutter FAQ](https://blog.shutter.network/rolling-shutter-faq/).